 This report will be submitted only after consultation with course instructors and the student.
-The student will receive a copy of the Evaluation.
+The student will receive an electronic copy of the Evaluation.
 The Progress Evaluation becomes a permanent part of the student’s program record.

-The excerpt below is from Dean of Graduate Studies website, Graduate General Regulations:
+The excerpt below is from the Graduate and Postdoctoral Studies website, Graduate General Regulations:

 1.8.1 Progress Evaluation